Laksa: Popularity

 Several laksa variants have gained popularity in Malaysia, Singapore, and Indonesia; and subsequently international recognition.
 In July 2011, CNN Travel ranked Penang Asam Laksa seventh out of the 50 most delicious foods in the world.
-A later online poll by 35,000 participants published by CNN in September 2011 ranked it at number 26th.
+A later online poll by 35,000 participants, published by CNN in September 2011, ranked it at number 26th.
 Singaporean-style Laksa on the other hand ranked on CNN "World's 50 best foods" at number 44th.
 In 2018, the Kuala Lumpur variant has been named the second-best food experience in the world on Lonely Planet's Ultimate Eat list.

-In Indonesia, laksa is a traditional comfort food; the spicy warm noodle soup is much appreciated during cold rainy days.
+In Indonesia, laksa is a traditional comfort food; the spicy warm noodle soup is much appreciated on cold, rainy days.
 However, its popularity is somewhat overshadowed by soto, a similar hearty warm soup dish, which is often consumed with rice instead of noodles.
-In modern households, it is common practice to mix and match the recipes of laksas; if traditional laksa noodle is not available, Japanese udon noodles might be used instead.
+In modern households, it is common practice to mix and match laksa recipes; if traditional laksa noodle are not available, Japanese udon noodles might be used instead.

-Laksa is a popular dish in Australia.
-First appearing on the menus of eateries in cities like Adelaide, Australia during the 1970s, the coconut soup laksa variant is considered to have been normalized as one of Australia’s ‘borrowed’ foodways since the 2010s.
+Laksa is a popular dish in Australia with the Curry Laksa being the most popular form.
+First appearing on the menus of eateries in cities like Adelaide in the 1970s, the coconut soup laksa variant is considered to have been normalized as one of Australia's 'borrowed' foodways since the 2010s.
+In Darwin, laksa is commonly found in local markets and is the city's most famous dish.
 The Darwin International Laksa Festival was first held in November 2019.
+Alongside the noodle soup dish, variants include laksa ice cream, laksa chocolate, laksa pies and laksa dumplings.

 Malaysian Tourism Board controversy

-In 2009, as part of a national food branding exercise, Malaysian Minister of Tourism Ng Yen Yen attempted to claim ownership for regional dishes such as Laksa, Hainanese Chicken Rice, and Bak Kut Teh, claiming that others have "hijacked their dishes".
-This led to discontent with its regional neighbours such as Singapore and Indonesia.
-Ng later clarified that she was misquoted on her intention to patent the foods, and that a study on the origins of the foods would be conducted "and an apology conveyed if it was wrongly claimed."
+In 2009, as part of a national food branding exercise, Malaysian Minister of Tourism Ng Yen Yen attempted to claim ownership for regional dishes such as Laksa, Hainanese chicken rice, and bak kut teh, and she claimed others have “hijacked their dishes”.
+This led to discontent with regional neighbours such as Singapore and Indonesia.
+Ng later clarified she was misquoted on her intention to patent the foods, and that a study on the origins of the foods would be conducted “and an apology conveyed if it was wrongly claimed.”
 To date, the results of the study have never been made public.